Canning Green Beans to make Dilly Beans – A Water Bath Canning Tutorial

-This time of year it’s a race to use up the veggies that a “bursting at the seams” garden produces.
-There’s a limit to how much you can eat of any one vegetable variety and still be able to use the word “variety”.
-Mention the word zucchini and Bill turns the color of one.
-Same thing with the wax beans and green beans so I spent this weekend cleaning up the” bean scene” in the garden with a marathon canning session.
-I spent Saturday getting “pickled” by making Dilly Beans.
-For those of you who haven’t canned I am doing this post as a “water bath canning 101”.
+Water Bath Canning isn’t difficult and making this Dilly Bean Recipe is great way to use up all those green beans from the garden and learn the skill of water bath canning.
+This time of year it’s a race to use up the veggies that my “bursting at the seams” garden produces.
+There’s a limit to how much the family can eat of any one vegetable variety and still be able to use the word “variety”.
+Mention the word zucchini and the family turns the color of one.
+It’s the same thing with the wax beans and green beans so I spent this weekend cleaning up the” bean scene” in the garden with a marathon canning session.
+I spent Saturday getting “pickled” by making my green beans into Dilly Beans, a favorite green bean recipe for my family.
+For those of you who haven’t canned, I am doing this post as a “water bath canning 101” canning tutorial.
 Don’t be afraid to try canning.
+I was intimidated by the canning process the first time I tried to can tomatoes.
+Making sure I didn’t make any mistakes that could make someone sick was my major concern.

 If you are new to canning, there are two types of canning – water bath and pressure canning.
 Water bath canning is the method you use to preserve high acid foods like tomatoes and tomato sauces, pickles and pickled relishes, jams, jellies, and preserved fruit.
 Pressure canning is the method that you use to preserve your low acid foods like plain vegetables, potatoes, soups, meats, and anything else that does not have acid in the produce or the ingredients.
 For dilly beans, we will be using the water bath method because it is an acidic, pickled end product.

 I use an old black-speckled canning kettle like my Grandma did.
-The technology has not changed over the years.
-I’ve had the same one for 35 years.
-It has had a lot of canning jars put through it in that time!
-You can still buy them at Wal-Mart or online at Amazon.
+The technology has not changed over the years for the water bath canning process.
+I’ve had the same canning kettle for over 35 years.
+That canning kettle has had a lot of canning jars put through it in that time!
+You can still buy the same type of kettle at Wal-Mart or online at Amazon.
 Be sure you use real canning jars and don’t try to save money by using old mayonnaise or baby food jars.
 These are OK when you making refrigerator pickles or jam but when you are doing water bath canning you need real canning jars that are in good condition with no knicks on the rim or cracks in the jar body.
-You can pick used ones at yard sales.
-Just carefully examine them.
-Don’t use any that have any flaws.
-You can reuse the screw down band as long as they aren’t rusty but you cannot reuse the lids.
-Another handy tool to have is a jar lifter.
+You can be economical and pick up used canning jars at yard sales.
+Just carefully examine them for any defects.
+Don’t use any that have even the slightest flaws.
+You can reuse the screw down band as long as they aren’t rusty but you cannot reuse the actual lids. they are a single use, throw away item and the one place you should be thinking safety and not saving a few pennies.
+Another handy tool to have for canning is a jar lifter.
 You’ll find those where they sell canning supplies.

-You will need the following ingredients to fill 7 pint jars – double everything if you are doing quarts.
+You will need the following ingredients to fill 7 pint jars of dilly beans – double everything if you are filling quart jars.

 - 1 3/4 teaspoons crushed dried hot red pepper